This website uses cookies to improve your experience.

 How to track legislature that matters to you

 This video walks you through setting up email alerts for actions on bills that matter to you.
 You can track alerts by topic, committee, or specific bill.
-For example, you may want an alert on HJR 35, to remove the sunset clause from our Texas Convention of States petition.
+For example, you may want an alert on HJR 35, to remove the expiration clause from our Texas Convention of States petition.
 Learn how to set up your alerts here.
 After watching the video, you can look up bills or set your bill alerts here.

 Key dates at the Capitol